jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 * If the object is cheap to construct or mostly stateless, pooling is unnecessary and may reduce throughput

 # Summary
-The Object Pool pattern offers real performance and resource-management benefits—when used for the right reasons.
+The Object Pool pattern offers real performance and resource-management benefits when used for the right reasons.
 It shines when objects are truly expensive to create and when a system needs predictable, bounded resource usage.
 But pooling also introduces new responsibilities: careful cleaning, clear ownership rules, and thread-safe coordination.
 Before adopting it, measure your bottlenecks, understand the trade-offs, and ensure your team is disciplined about the lifecycle of pooled objects.
 When implemented thoughtfully, Object Pools can be a powerful tool in a software engineer’s design toolbox.

 # References
 * [Wikipedia Object Pool Design Pattern](https://en.wikipedia.org/wiki/Object_pool_pattern)